praekelt/django-composer-prk/README.rst

 * The view name can be any filesystem view.
 Either a target or view must be specified.
 View name takes precendence if both are set.

 * Markdown is ad-hoc content.
+The admin UI for markdown is currently not optimal and requires a visit to the ``Tiles`` list.

 * style: The style is used to look up a suitable template for rendering the target.
 An example is ``templates/myapp/inclusion_tags/mymodel_tile.html``.